-Idaho has contracted with outside vendors to conduct independent reliability and validity studies of ISAT reading, mathematics, language usage, and science assessments.
+In 2007 and 2008, Idaho contracted with outside vendors to conduct independent reliability and validity studies of ISAT reading, mathematics, language usage, and science assessments.
 Educators from each part of the state will be involved in ongoing item writing and test development to provide test items for each testing session.
-Alignment study results will be used to guide the items writing sessions and assure that alignment is maintained.
-The alternate assessment has been independently analyzed to assure validity, reliability, and alignment.
+Alignment study results found each content area to be in satisfactory alignment with Idaho content standards.
+The alternate assessment has been redesigned as a portfolio assessment\aligned with Idaho Standards, and all content areas will be assessed using the new system in 2009-2010.
+An independent review will be conducted to assure validity, reliability, and alignment.